Home » how to DJ » Recent Articles:

 Has anyone read this?
 It seems like the sort of thing we should be selling or at least discussing here on Turntabling, since the turntable is still a big part of DJing even if you’re running time code vinyl.
 Truth be told, I’ve never read The Mobile DJ Handbook, and would be very interested to know what experienced pros think of it before I took the leap.
 Sure, I could buy a copy and read for myself, but I know SOMEBODY out there has to have picked this up at some point.

 What I CAN do is to dispense a bit of advice from my own experiences as a DJ–mobile and otherwise.
 Thinking about taking the plunge?
-Read on. … Continue Reading
+Read on.
+Continue reading How To Start a Mobile DJ Business

 DJ Skills: Mixing and Scratching